yanuar-ar/intents-framework/typescript/solver/README.md

 The application uses a custom Logger class.
 Default: `stdout` with `INFO` level.

 Customize using pino transports.
 See [pino transports docs](https://github.com/pinojs/pino/blob/main/docs/transports.md).
+There's an example for logging to a Syslog server running on `localhost` commented in [logger.ts](logger.ts).